The ICS transition: your questions answered

 According to the

 Guidance on the Employment Commitment, it is envisaged that the transfer of staff below board level in CCGs will be a simple ‘lift and shift’ from one organisation to another (page 4).
-The employment commitment has no end date, so any subsequent reorganisation undertaken by the new statutory NHS ICS body would be expected to follow their own organisational change policies on managing organisational change (page 7) and establish a robust economic, technical or organisational reason for changing colleagues’ contractual terms and conditions of employment in the future.
+The employment commitment has no end date, so any subsequent reorganisation undertaken by the new statutory Integrated Care Board (ICB) would be expected to follow their own organisational change policies on managing organisational change (page 7) and establish a robust economic, technical or organisational reason for changing colleagues’ contractual terms and conditions of employment in the future.
 This would normally involve full consultation with the staff side trade unions.
 These issues should be dealt with through that consultation process.
-Guidance on the process for appointments to ICS board-level posts is expected shortly.
+Guidance on the process for appointments to ICB board-level posts is expected shortly.

 8. What will happen about jobs in different CCGs being paid at different grades?

 Guidance on the Employment Commitment envisages that the transfer of staff below board level in CCGs will be a simple ‘lift and shift’ from one organisation to another (page 4).
-Any anomalies in relation to pay and job descriptions will then be for the new statutory NHS ICS body to address in accordance with the law and through consultation with their local trade union representatives.
+Any anomalies in relation to pay and job descriptions will then be for the new statutory Integrated Care Board (ICB) to address in accordance with the law and through consultation with their local trade union representatives.

 9. How will current operations transfer into the new world?

 Guidance on the Employment Commitment states that it is envisaged that the transfer of staff below board level in CCGs will be a simple ‘lift and shift’ from one organisation to another (p4).
-Any reorganisation of work after that point will be for the new NHS ICS statutory body to undertake in accordance with agreed organisational change procedures, after full consultation with the staff side trade unions.
+Any reorganisation of work after that point will be for the new Integrated Care Board (ICB) to undertake in accordance with agreed organisational change procedures, after full consultation with the staff side trade unions.

 10. My service is hosted (or will be hosted) by a trust.
 How will this affect me?